LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/api.md

 - GROQ_API_KEY
     - Key can be generated [here](https://console.groq.com/keys).
 - GOOGLE_APPLICATION_CREDENTIALS
-    - Create a `credentials` folder in the root directory of the project.
     - Navigate to https://console.cloud.google.com/.
     - Create a project for you application.
     - In the left sidebar, go to `IAM & Admin` -> `Service Accounts`.